cwise24/snopsy/docs/module3/4_jinja2.rst

   *  ``{#....#}`` are for comments which are not included in the template output
   *  ``#....##`` are used as line statements

 Let's create a new playbook named **jinja.yml** and use the code below.
+One additional Jinja function we'll use is *joiner*. *Joiner* allows the passing of list items and all but the last item will get the delimiter added to it.
+In our example that's the **,** .

 .. code-block:: yaml
    :caption: jinja.yml